hthouse/Robot_Getafix/README.md

 # **Robot "Getafix"**
-Tiny AI Robot that features edge computation, real-time object recognition using Raspberry pi 4B, Coral Edge TPU and Arduino.
+My Tiny AI Robot that features edge computation, real-time object recognition using Raspberry pi 4B, Coral Edge TPU and Arduino.

 ## **Overview:**
 Introducing one of my favorite pet projects that began with the humorous idea challenge, why not train a robot analog to a dog to fetch us a beer.
 Thus, the robot should be capable of detecting and recognizing beer bottles which is our object of interest, navigate to the bottle location and, be able to pick the bottle using a robot arm and carry it back.
 This will need a combination of real-time object recognition using custom trained model, appropriate robot locomotion, navigation, robotic arm, power and the like.